George Thorne (politician): Member of Parliament

 Thorne held his seat at every general election after the by-election before announcing he would stand down in 1929.
 In 1919 he was appointed joint Chief Whip of the Independent Liberals led by H H Asquith (who was not a member of the House of Commons at the time, having lost his seat at the General Election) and held the post until 1923.
 In that year he was the vice-chairman of Liberal Parliamentary Party.

-Death
+Personal life and death

+In 1886, he married Susan Mary Jones and they had two daughters.

 He died on 20 February 1934, of a heart attack.